tylerlaberge/PyPattyrn/README.md

 assert repr(null) == '' # Null objects repr is the empty string.
 assert bool(null) is False # Null object evaluates to False as a boolean.

-# Trying to delete attributes doesnt do anything and won't error.
+# Trying to delete attributes doesn't do anything and won't error.
 try:
     del null.foo
     del null.foo.bar